Easy blueberry cobbler recipe from scratch - whip it up quickly at night when you are craving something sweet.

 Sprinkle sugar over all that.

-Bake your fruit cobbler until it's all bubbly and the top is golden brown.
+Bake your fruit cobbler until it's all bubbly, and golden at the top.

-I found the best way to freeze a cobbler is to prepare the dish as described in the recipe in a casserole dish and then to freeze it hard.
+I found the best way to freeze a cobbler is to prepare the dish as described in the recipe in a baking dish and then to freeze it hard.

 Once frozen, take out the cobbler from the dish and wrap it in to store further in the freezer.

-To use your frozen fruit cobbler, thaw the whole dessert first overnight in the fridge.
+To use your frozen fruit cobbler, thaw the whole dessert in the baking first overnight in the fridge.

 Once thawed but still cold, bake the dish as you would normally in the oven until the blueberries are bubbly and the top is light amber golden.